StevenCyb/goapiutils/parser/mongo/jsonpath/README.md

-# Query for operational path
+# Query for JSON path
-With "patch operations" patches can be specified in detail base on [RFC6902](https://datatracker.ietf.org/doc/html/rfc6902) (`test` operation is not implemented - use [RSQL Parser](parser/mongo/rsql/README.md) instead) There are five operations available:
+With patch operations patches can be specified in detail base on [RFC6902](https://datatracker.ietf.org/doc/html/rfc6902) (`test` operation is not implemented - use [RSQL Parser](parser/mongo/rsql/README.md) instead) There are five operations available:
 | Operation | Description                                                                   |